 Black Russian Terrier

 These majestic black beauties are highly intelligent, confident guard dogs who aren’t actually true terriers.
 Relatively new and still a rare dog breed, the Black Russian Terrier is a working dog who can protect a home or business, play with the family’s children, and excel in agility and obedience competition.

 Known as the “Black Pearls of Russia,” Blackies are people-oriented and want to be close to the action at all times.
 They tend to be a bit aloof around strangers, including dogs they don’t know, but they’re devoted to their families, and they don’t bark or shed much.

 They have large bones and well-developed muscles, creating a vibrant, flowing impression.
-Like Henry Ford’s first cars, Blackies are available in black, black, or black.
+Like Henry Ford’s first cars, Blackies come in black, black, or black.

 See all Black Russian Terrier characteristics below!